LivePersonInc/developer-center/pages/documents/Rich Messaging/Quick Replies/Quick_Replies_Google_RCS.md

 ### Limitations

-* Quick replies have a maximum of 11 chips for each message
+* Maximum of 11 replies for each template
   * Each quick reply can contain up to 25 characters
 * Colors of quick reply bubble frames is taken by default from the profile branding color that the brand has configured
 * Agent or bot will receive an error when trying to send a Quick Replies if the text exceeds 25 characters